open-AIMS/NEC-estimation/README.md

 smooth function of concentration, as can be fit using other commonly used frequentist packages such as drc (Ritz et al. 2016).

-Specific models can be fit directly using fit.jagsNEC.
-Alternatively it is possible to fit a specific set or all of the available models using the function fit.jagsMANEC.
-The fit.jagsMANEC function returns a model weighted estimate of predicted posterior values, based on DIC model weights.
+Specific models can be fit directly using *fit.jagsNEC*.
+Alternatively it is possible to fit a specific set or all of the available models using the function *fit.jagsMANEC*.
+The *fit.jagsMANEC* function returns a model weighted estimate of predicted posterior values, based on DIC model weights.
 It is also possible to obtain all individual model fits from the fitted jagsMANECfit model object if required.
-Multi-model inference can be useful where there are a range of plausible models that could be used (Burnham and Anderson 2002) and had recently adopted in ecotoxicology for SSD model inference (Thorley and Schwarz 2018).
+Multi-model inference can be useful where there are a range of plausible models that could be used (Burnham and Anderson 2002) and has been recently adopted in ecotoxicology for SSD model inference (Thorley and Schwarz 2018).

 An additional endpoint has also been derived using Bayesian posterior predicted values to estimate the “No-Statistical-Effect-Concentration”